-Horsham lawn tennis (and croquet) is also a key sport facility within the study area.
-There are 24 grass courts, however, only 16 are maintained.
+Horsham lawn tennis is also a key local sport facility within the botanic gardens precinct, and is located adjacent to the regional croquet facility.
+Horsham Law Tennis includes 24 grass courts, however, only 16 are maintained.
 The tennis facility is not currently capable of hosting regional level tennis events.